IBM/itaa-docs/docs/solution-design-exercises/Ex4-AOD-IT-System.md

 This exercise focuses on building an AOD that focuses more on the distribution and interaction between the workload elements of the solution via the IT System View.

 So at this point you will continue to describe the shape and decomposition of the solution architecture.
-The AOD IT System View is comprised of *Logical Nodes*, the primary functional building blocks for the solution, *Locations* which represent solution zones, *Subsystems* an organizing and grouping elements, and *Logical Connection* representing interactions between Logical Nodes.
+The AOD IT System View is comprised of *Logical Nodes*, the primary functional building blocks for the solution, *Locations* which represent solution zones, *Subsystems* an organizing and grouping element, and *Logical Connections* representing interactions between Logical Nodes (and optionally Subsystems and/or Actors).

 Start by selecting **5.1.3 IT System View** in the ToC, then click on **Add Diagram**.
 Set the name of the diagram to be **MyBank System View**, then click **Create**.